 Specifically made for the people in US working in one of the most dangerous industries.
 This special line of booties reflects the high requirements of its users.
-Not only this type protects the feet from fallen objects, but they have also anti-slipping and anti-twisting properties, have higher heel, thicker soles and ensure better traction on rough terrains, and make the working conditions much more bearable and favorable to the worker.
+Not only this they protect the feet from fallen objects, but they have also anti-slipping and anti-twisting properties, have higher heel, thicker soles and ensure better traction on rough terrains, and make the working conditions much more bearable and favorable to the worker.
 Lineman and wildland firefighters use variations of this type of boots.

 - The waterproof leather is a good choice as it is not only waterproof, but also very durable.
 The only downside is that is it quite expensive.

 - Full-grain leather is extremely durable and is water-resistant, but is heavier and bulkier and does not have good breathability.
 The good side is that buying a pair of these won’t break the bank.